lihan829/lihan829.github.io/data/slides/scil26_qa.md

 >
 > It can work with autosegmental representations, syllable structures, or, more generally, any multi-tier representation that can be formalized model-theoretically and equipped with a containment relation.
 >
-> So, I don't know if that fully answers your question, but the key point is that the representation itself is not learned in this process
+> So, I don't know if that fully answers your question, but the key point is that the representation itself is not learned in this process.